fishjam/LogViewer/README.md

   - 2.COMMON
     - REGULAR :  defines the regular expression for a log.
 [Regex Match Tracer](http://www.regex-match-tracer.com/) is recommended for writing and validating RegEx.
     - TIME_FORMAT : define the date and time format, now only support 4 format(ref sample).
-    - OPEN_COMMAND: define the open source file and locate line position command in other IDE(just need support file and line), example: [Open *.fo file in goland](x64/Release/GoLang.ini#L11)
+    - OPEN_COMMAND: define the open source file and locate line position command in other IDE(just need support file and line), example: [Open *.go file in goland](x64/Release/GoLang.ini#L11)
   - 3.REGMAP : define the regular result and log part's correspondence.
   - 4.LEVELMAP: define the log level's correspondence.